 « Back to Glossary Index

 • How can you best communicate your answer (e.g. using text, images and video)?

-Refer back to our example above.
-Website B still makes use of keywords.
-Arguably, it uses more keywords than Website A. Unfortunately, these are buried and it goes off on tangents.
+Again, referring back to our example above, Website B uses more keywords than Website A, but these are buried in the content and it goes off on tangents.

-Some users, for example, will be looking for a video over written instructions.
-The same applies to images and infographics – which, lest we forget, can also be used to create high-authority backlinks.
+Some users, for example, might be looking for a video over written instructions.
+The same applies to images and infographics.

-It is easy – and often tempting – to find yourself side-tracked when creating content for a website.
-This must be avoided, so train yourself to think first and foremost about the end-user.
+It is easy – and often tempting – to find yourself getting sidetracked when creating content for a website.
+This must be avoided, so train yourself to think first and foremost about the end-user, their thought process and expectations.

+« Back to Glossary Index